yale-swe/f22-yalenav/README.md

 # Acknowledgements

-YaleNav makes use of the following third-paty tools / APIs:
+YaleNav makes use of the following third-party tools / APIs:

 - [Passport CAS](https://github.com/yale-swe/passport-cas) –– for authentication and Yale student log in.
 - [Yalies.io](https://yalies.io/apidocs?) –– for developer-friendly interfaces when handling user information.